-But, this doesn't mean that they have endangered yet.
-As long as they protect them and their habitat, we should succeed in keeping a acceptable number of individuals.
+But, this doesn't mean that they have been endangered yet.
+As long as they protect them and their habitat, we should succeed in keeping an acceptable number of individuals.

 - Plan your trip accordingly to the other things you want to do, for that, you can see the other maps we made for your trip planning.